codio-templates/ThinkJava2/.guides/content/recursive-methods-value-returning-methods.md

 ![Figure 8.2 Stack diagram for the `factorial` method.](figs/stack3.jpg)

 **Figure 8.2 Stack diagram for the `factorial` method.**
 Pulling together all of the above code fragments, and adding some test cases, run the complete example java code in the left pane.
-To compile and run the code, press "Run!"
+To compile and run the code, press "Run!".
+This will execute both the fibonacci and factorial functions, the former of which we will get to at a later stage.
 {Run!}(sh .guides/bg.sh javac code/ch08/Series.java java -cp code/ch08/ Series )